darevil222-ai/CBAA-Corvette-Archive/README.md

 # CBAA – Corvette Foundry

-Unofficial public archive of custom-built **No Man’s Sky corvettes**
+Unofficial public archive of custom-built *No Man’s Sky* corvettes
 designed and released by **Crimson Bureau of Applied Atrocity (CBAA)**.

 This repository exists as a **controlled data leak** and experimental archive.
-Use it responsibly.
+Use it responsibly — or don’t.
+Just don’t pretend it’s something else.

 ---